Taruuj/Power-Bi-Project/README.md

 1. I started the project by cleaning the data using only Power Bi.
 I deleted the empty columns that I don't need for visualization (Columns E–I).

-2.After this, I edit the columns that I use in the visualization.
+2. After this, I edit the columns that I use in the visualization.
 The modifications concern the columns that tell about the title, industry, country, favorite programming language, and yearly salary of the survey respondents.

-3.I split the title, industry, country, and favorite programming language columns by delimiter.
+3. I split the title, industry, country, and favorite programming language columns by delimiter.
 I use the delimiter "(" for title, industry, and country, and the delimiter ":" for favorite programming language.
 Then I remove the extra columns that were created.

 4. Then I'll start working with the yearly salary column.
 I want to create a column with averages of the yearly salaries.
 First, I create a duplicate of the column.